Labs & Groups

 The focus of the group is on the interactions of chemical/biological/physical processes in the ocean and the coupling of the carbon-cycle and climate in the ocean and on a global-scale.
 Most of the present work involves the use of numerical models and satellite remote sensing.

 Scientists in the microbial biogeochemistry group at WHOI are studying microbes and microbial processes in environments as different as boiling hot deep sea hydrothermal vents and subzero arctic permafrost.
-Our research draws from biology, chemistry, and geology to explore how microbial processes are altering today’s world, and to look into the past to the very origin of life in the sea.

 The Petroleum Organic Geochemistry Group at Woods Hole Oceanographic Institution focuses on using a variety of carbon containing compounds to understand processes which have affected petroleum basins and sediment-covered hydrothermal vent areas.
 A particular focus of the group is gas.
 Gas formation and migration processes strongly affect subsurface fluid flow which ultimately determines where and how much gas is available to drive geological processes and as an energy resource.